-She blows him a kiss, and twirls round to give me a hug.
+She blows Rambo a kiss, and twirls round to give me a hug.
 She has brought a soft cheese spread with roast peppers to go with Florina’s bread rolls, she says.
 Lifting the bawl level with her shoulder, she glides off in the direction of the annex, with Rambo following in her steps, holding his camera aimed at Leila's backside.

 The next in line is quite a different female.
-I can’t decide whether she looks more like Smurfette – in those low-heeled white pumps and with that blonde, wig-like hair and long lashes - or like a sunflower - clad in that high-waisted green skirt and a yellow blouse with shiny black buttons.
+I can’t decide whether she looks more like Smurfette – in those low-heeled, white pumps and with that blonde, wig-like hair and long lashes - or like a sunflower - clad in that high-waisted green skirt and a yellow blouse with shiny, black buttons.

 She gives me a bashful smile and introduces herself as Florina, Mr. Steva's new secretary, thirty-two years old, Rumanian, single.
 Excusing herself for not being able to shake hands with me and promising that she will tell me more about herself later, Florina hurries off, hugging her bowls with buns.

 Cousin Steva gets in with a dark-haired man, who stands aside to let Steva and me exchange greetings.
 Steva tells me that he has brought some fruit for Ester because, in her condition, Ester needs lots of vitamins.
 As for me, I need company, so he would like me to meet a friend of his, we can have a chat, and Steva will take the wine to the 'classroom'.
 Steva's friend passes two bottles to Steva, and proffers me his hand.